-name for your account.
-Your user name will be used when log onto UCC machines, as well as for your email address and web page.
+Once you have secured your Wheel/Committee member, you'll need to show them your UCC membership card (which you got when you joined).
+You will also need to think of a user name for your account.
+Your user name will be used to log onto UCC machines, as well as for your email address and web page.
 For example, the user murphy will have the email address murphy@ucc.asn.au and the website http://murphy.ucc.asn.au/.